luke-weller/ecommerce-monorepo/README.md

 ## starting the project

 1. once you have completed the setup steps you can run `yarn start` which will fire up both the frontend and the server
+2. Confirm everything is working correctly by running `yarn test`
+3. you can view the frontend via http://localhost:3000/ and the APIs via http://localhost:8080/